All of the information any quizzical Fluevoger could ever need, in a very handy drop down menu.

 Men’s shoes range from a Men’s 7 to a Men’s 13.

 We try our best to provide footwear for everyone, and try to provide smaller and larger sizes when given the opportunity of extending the size run.

 Do you carry Women’s sizes 5 or 12?

-Most of our styles come in 5-12, however, there are a certain few that only come in 6-11.
+Most of our styles come in US sizes 6-11, however, there are a certain few that come in 5-12.
 If you are not able to find your size on the online shoe page, you should contact one of our Fluevogologists through our Live Chat (just click the red box at the bottom right-hand corner of your screen to get talkin’) or use our Contact Form.
 They’re experts on everything Fluevog and they will be able to help you in your search!

 How does Fluevog measure the height of a heel?

 Why don’t you put the measurement of the calf size online?
 What is the measure of the calf in these boots?

 We don’t put calf measurements online because they differ from each size and it would be really confusing if we put up 14 different calf measurements.
 The calf size of a boot changes with the size of the footbed; for example, the calf measurement for a size 6 is much smaller than a size 9.

 For the best and most accurate measurement, contact a Fluevogologist directly through our Live Chat (just click the red box at the bottom right-hand corner of your screen to get talkin’) or Contact Form.
 They have the most experience in Vog Fitting, and will be able to explain how to measure your calf size and give you an educated guess to whether a particular style can be stretched in the calf or not.